GameFoundry/bsf/Documentation/Manuals/Native/User/scenesAndComponents.md

 so->setScale(Vector3(2.0f, 2.0f, 2.0f));
 ~~~~~~~~~~~~~

-> Extra: There also other useful methods when it comes to dealing with scene object positions and orientations, like @ref BansheeEngine::SceneObject::move "SceneObject::move", @ref BansheeEngine::SceneObject::lookAt "SceneObject::lookAt" or @ref BansheeEngine::SceneObject::getForward "SceneObject::getForward".
-See the @ref BansheeEngine::SceneObject "SceneObject" API reference for a full overview.
+> Extra: There also other useful methods when it comes to dealing with scene object positions and orientations, like @ref bs::SceneObject::move "SceneObject::move", @ref bs::SceneObject::lookAt "SceneObject::lookAt" or @ref bs::SceneObject::getForward "SceneObject::getForward".
+See the @ref bs::SceneObject "SceneObject" API reference for a full overview.

 # Scene object hierarchy {#d}
 As mentioned, scene objects can be arranged in a hierarchy.
 Hierarchies allow you to transform multiple scene objects at once, since any transforms applied to a parent will also be applied to a child.

 All newly created scene objects are parented to the scene root by default.
-Use @ref BansheeEngine::SceneObject::setParent "SceneObject::setParent" to change their parents.
+Use @ref bs::SceneObject::setParent "SceneObject::setParent" to change their parents.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject parent = SceneObject::create("Parent");